Ahmad-Amin/ReactCalculator/README.md

 # ReactCalculator
 This is a Simple Calculator, that i created using one of the most famous javscript library i.e React.js.
-[A project by React begineer]
+I use React HOOKS for the state management.
+This is my first time of using
+React hooks to manage state ina functional components.

 <img src="https://github.com/Ahmad-Amin/ReactCalculator/blob/main/images/calBody.PNG?raw=true">

 This is my first project, entirely written in HTML/CSS/JavaScript.
 It used one of the most popular library of JavaScript i.e. React.